Marina Diamandis: Artistry

 A self-described "DIY musician" and "indie artist with pop goals", Diamandis considers her music to be "alternate pop".
 Paul Lester wrote in 2008 that Diamandis's musical direction was "hard to fathom", given the frequency with which she alternated "simple keyboards-based ballads" and "quirky new wave-inflected numbers".
 Whereas The Family Jewels incorporated prominent elements of new wave music, Electra Heart was heavily inspired by electropop musical styles.
 Diamandis opined that the United States was more welcoming of said musical transition than the United Kingdom, and suggested that the American audience embraced the humour behind the latter "tongue-in-cheek record".
 Froot is a pop record, with elements of europop and pop rock.

+Artists listing Marina Diamandis as an influence include Bridgit Mendler, Camila Cabello, Billie Eilish and Kim Petras.

 At the start of her career, Diamandis was compared to other British female singer-songwriters, with Paul Lester from The Guardian writing that she had a "zeitgeist-y female essence".
-Though she took exception at such comparisons, and said that all she shared with Kate Nash was "a vagina and a keyboard".
-During the Electra Heart era, she called comparisons to Lady Gaga, Katy Perry and Lana Del Rey "really annoying", preferring to be classed as herself.
+She took exception to such comparisons, and said that all she shared with Kate Nash was "a vagina and a keyboard".
+During the Electra Heart era, she called comparisons to Perry, Lady Gaga, and Lana Del Rey "really annoying", preferring to be classed as herself.

 Her vocals have been compared to those of Karen O, Regina Spektor, Kate Bush, Florence Welch, Britney Spears, and Siouxsie Sioux, with an androgynous timbre akin to those of Annie Lennox and Heather Small.
 When reviewing The Family Jewels, Joe Copplestone from PopMatters noted that Diamandis's vocal delivery occasionally overpowers the "inventive" melodies showcased in her songs.